 Improved Collaboration and Communication

 But now that BIM is here, all that is in the past.
 Thanks to its excellent collaborative tools, all the information fits in one document stored on the cloud.
-Everyone who has access to it can add and update the data, as well as follow the changes live.
+Everyone who has access to it can add and update the data and follow the changes live.
 That way, all team members are up to speed at all times, which allows for smoother cooperation and faster task completion.

 And when the tasks are completed quickly, so is the project.
 Thanks to that, contractors can get faster returns on their investments, and architects can move on to new projects.
 In other words, BIM leads to overall improved efficiency.